stormvansoldt/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

   fi
 ```
 ### 3.3 **Check Version**
-- The last step befor the update is to check if ther is a new version.
+- Befor updating, check if a new Version exists.
 - For this we use the `${APPLICATION}_version.txt` file created in `/opt` during the install.

 Example with a Github Release: